gdbooks/TileBasedGamesInOpenTK/Chapter23.md

 The positioning of the tiles on the source image is very, very important!
 The origin of each tile must line up.
 Remember how in the depth section we have a few tiles that where taller than 30?
 This is the same concept.
 Take a look:

 ![TUT16B](Images/tut16b.gif)

+Notice how in the top, the registration point for both the flat and tall tiles are in the same spot?
+If we where to use a flat tile as the base of the tall tile, that's where the tip would be (On the y axis).

+Same thing with player, we place him on top of the flat diamond, his registration point is where the tip of the tile would be (On the y axis).

+Everything is set up relative to a base tile, in this case the base tile is just a flat outline.
+If you want to sprouce up the artwork you can follow some [tutorials](http://www.2dgameartguru.com/2012/02/building-isometric-art-in-vectors-step.html) to figure out how to make iso graphics...
+Or just [rip them](http://www.spriters-resource.com/pc_computer/diablo2diablo2lordofdestruction/) from a Diablo game